apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 use with other websites.
 Cheerio is fast (and that means it's cheap), but it's not easy.
 Sometimes there's just no way to get all results with Cheerio only and other times it takes hours of research.
 Keep this in mind when choosing the right scraper for your job.
 But don't get discouraged.
 Often times, the only thing you will ever need is to define a correct Pseudo URL.
-So do your research first before giving up on Cheerio Scraper.
+Do your research first before giving up on Cheerio Scraper.

 ## [](#downloading-our-scraped-data) Downloading the scraped data